History of vice in Texas: State of Texas in the 19th century

 Galveston and Houston earned early reputations for making drinking, and other vices, glamorous.
 Very early on, imported alcoholic beverages of every variety could be found in shops and hotels within these cities.
 In the 1840s German scientist and author Ferdinand von Roemer remarked on one of Houston's taverns:

 Marijuana was commonly sold in drugstores and other shops in these cities though this was largely seen as a recreational drug for the lower classes.
 The drug was also common in El Paso and other border communities.

 By the end of the 19th century many of the state's cities had their own thriving vice districts (as did many cities across the U.S.).
 Galveston had the Postoffice Street district.
 San Antonio had the "Sporting District."
 Fort Worth had "Hell's Half Acre".
 San Antonio's was by far the largest.
 Though prostitution was, strictly speaking, illegal in most of the cities, it was not only tolerated but accepted.
 Bordellos were commonly licensed, and the businesses and prostitutes were "taxed" by way of regular fines that were imposed upon them.
 The red-light districts became accepted tourist attractions.
 In San Antonio, following the practice in other parts of the U.S., an annual guide was published for the city's Sporting District ranking the brothels according to quality and cost.
 Arguably the most famous brothel in Texas was Fannie Porter's in San Antonio.

 Though for women prostitution was often the highest paying opportunity, few prostitutes were ever able to raise themselves out of poverty, and they were always faced with the threat of violence and disease.
 As there were few relief agencies or respectable jobs for widows or abandoned women, there was always a steady supply of women in the trade.

 Even apart from traditional vice, corrupt practices were common in Texas during this period, often enabling vice activities to thrive, especially in the frontier areas.
 Among the more famous examples was Judge Roy Bean, an entrepreneur who established a saloon on the west Texas frontier.
 Bean soon established himself as the "judge" for the region around Pecos County though the legitimacy of his tenure varied greatly over time.
 Among his court cases was a ruling regarding a murder charge in which Bean concluded that "homicide was the killing of a human being; however, he could find no law against killing a Chinaman".

 Public drunkenness was increasingly reported on as serious issue.
 Texans overall were notorious as heavy drinkers.
 Reports at the end of the 19th century indicate a public perception that drinking was a major cause of early deaths in the state.
 The temperance movement began to gain a foothold as a result.
 Local laws were established to restrict or outlaw alcoholic beverages inadvertently creating thriving markets for illegal liquor.
-During this earlier period illegal liquor primarily took the form or moonshine, starting a tradition that would carry on for generations.
+During this earlier period illegal liquor primarily took the form of moonshine, starting a tradition that would carry on for generations.